Cairhiin/AI-idea/README.md

     relative_market_value.append(current_player)

   print(relative_market_value)

-  # algorythm to maximize the budget and amount of players to be implemented
+  # algorythm to maximize the budget and amount of players to be implemented below

 main()
 ```